National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Campfire Etiquette

-- Never leave a fire burning when you leave the site.
-Dowse it with water.
+• Never leave a fire burning when you leave the site.
+Dowse it completely with water.

-- Report illegal fires to a Lakeshore employee.
+• Report illegal fires to a park employee.

-Metal campfire rings are available at each campsite in the lakeshore's drive-in campgrounds.
+Metal campfire rings with grill grates are available at each campsite in the park's drive-in campgrounds.
 Backcountry campgrounds (except Mosquito River and Chapel Beach) have a campfire ring to be shared among the campers.
 Firewood is scarce; we suggest you use a small backpacking stove.

 Standing grills are available at picnic areas such as at Sable Falls and Miners Castle.
 Privately owned grills may be used in parking lots and on beaches as long as no fire or burning material touches the ground.

-Please help us reduce the impacts of fire on the park. if you must have a fire, be sure to keep it small and use down and dead wood only.
+Please help us reduce the impacts of fire on the park. if you must have a fire, be sure to keep it small and use down and dead wood only (NO cutting standing live or dead trees.
+No cutting/removing limbs from live or dead standing trees.).
 And be sure that a fire is permitted in the area you are enjoying.

 To prevent the potential spread of emerald ash borer, ash firewood is banned in Pictured Rocks National Lakeshore.
 Ash firewood is a carrier for the emerald ash borer, a small exotic insect that has infested ash trees in many parts of the country.